mohitjaisal/SapphireFoods/README.md

 - Review your order and confirm the payment.
 - Track the status of your order through real-time updates.
 - Provide feedback and ratings for restaurants you've ordered from.

+---

+### Contributing
+Contributions to SapphireFoods are always welcome!
+If you want to contribute to this project, please follow these steps:

+- Fork the repository.
+- Create a new branch for your feature or bug fix.
+- Make your changes and commit them with descriptive messages.
+- Push your changes to your forked repository.
+- Submit a pull request to the main repository, explaining your changes.

+Please ensure that your code adheres to the existing code style and includes relevant tests.

+---

+### License
+This project is licensed under the MIT License.
+You are free to use, modify, or distribute this software for personal or commercial purposes.
+See the LICENSE file for more details.

+We hope you enjoy using SapphireFoods!
+If you have any questions or encounter any issues, please feel free to open an issue on the repository.